-Mr. Grossman advises established businesses and entrepreneurs on patent issues.
-He also assists businesses with general legal needs.
+Mr. Grossman advises established businesses and entrepreneurs on patent and trademark issues.
+He also assists businesses with contract drafting and negotiations, entity formation, and general legal needs.
 Mr. Grossman has guided clients through complex patent, regulatory, and transactional matters.
 He started his career at Goodwin Procter LLP in New York where he represented large, multinational corporations.
 He has experience participating in matters at the Court of Appeals for the Federal Circuit, district court litigations in a variety of jurisdictions, proceedings before the United States Patent and Trademark Office, and arbitrations.

 Mr. Grossman also worked as in-house patent counsel at an international pharmaceutical company.
 He participated in complex patent litigations, advised the business on patent strategies, drafted and negotiated agreements, and worked with product development teams.
 He also gained an understanding of business operations and experience advising personnel at all levels.
 Mr. Grossman’s work required travel to Europe and Asia and collaboration with individuals from many different cultures and business units.